sa-lee/thesis/README.md

 * `img/`: Images made with other tools to illustrate ideas.
 * `bib/`: Bibliography files.
 * `template/`: Monash thesis template from[robjhydman/MonashThesis](https://github.com/robjhyndman/MonashThesis).
+* `video`: Videos made with other tools to illustrate ideas.
+Videos are rendered with `media9` LaTeX package for PDF and or hosted on vimeo for html.
 * `docs/`: the compiled thesis and pdf

-Videos are rendered with `media9` for PDF and or hosted on vimeo for html.

 ## Acknowledgements